 Dr Thomas Zhang is a Lecturer in Entrepreneurship at the School of Business and Management.
 He conducts research in markets with substantial business challenges, often in developing countries, as well as research on household, entrepreneurial, and corporate finance.
 Prior to PhD studies at London Business School, he worked globally in finance and management consulting.

-Dr Lutao Ning
+Professor Lutao Ning

-Reader in International Business
+Professor in International Business

-Dr Lutao Ning is a Reader in International Business at Queen Mary, University of London.
+Dr Lutao Ning is a Professor in International Business at Queen Mary, University of London.
 Previously he served as Director of International Learning at Queen Mary and was a Lecturer in International Business at Durham University.
 He holds a PhD degree from the University of Cambridge (Queens’ College), together with an MBA from the University of Liverpool and an MA from the School of Oriental and African Studies (SOAS), University of London.
 He provides advice to the research centre of the State-owned Assets Supervision and Administration Commission (SASAC) of the State Council of China (the governing body of 150,000 state owned firms).
 He is an expert on Innovation, Foreign Direct Investment, and State Owned Enterprises.

 Joanne joined QMUL as Lecturer in Entrepreneurship in April 2018.
-Her research and teaching interests are entrepreneurship, innovation and strategy with a focus on digital and high technology sectors.
+Her scholarly interests are entrepreneurship, innovation and strategy with a focus on digital and high technology sectors.
 She is a HEA fellow and has considerable teaching experience at BSc, MSc, and MBA level.
 Previously she held positions at Cambridge University, University of East Anglia and City University of London.
 Joanne also actively engages in entrepreneurial practices.
 She founded a digital educational start-up for children to learn Mandarin Chinese, and it was selected as one of the twelve finalists of 5050tech challenge in 2016 – an initiative to champion women entrepreneurs in technology by Baroness Martha Lane Fox, co-founder of lastminute.com.

 Professor Björn Ivens

-Otto-Friedrich-University of Bamberg (Germany)
+Professor of Marketing Otto-Friedrich-University of Bamberg (Germany)

 Professor Björn Ivens visited the School of Business and Management at QMUL from February – July 2016 as part of his sabbatical.
 Professor Ivens worked with Professor Stephan Henneberg and Dr Sebastian Forkmann (both members of BERG) on research projects in the area of Key Account Management, Pricing, and Ethicality in Business Relationships.
-Professor Ivens is the author or editor of fi ve books, and has published more than 50 refereed articles and about one hundred conference papers.
+Professor Ivens is the author or editor of five books, and has published more than 50 refereed articles and about one hundred conference papers.
 His expertise in consulting comprises a strong focus on key account management.
 He is a regular visiting professor at WU Wien, EM Lyon, and the Universities of Geneva and Lugano.

 Professor Lars Witell